British 90s nostalgia and shite

 alton towers map 1981 tank

 A tank.
 A tank at Alton Towers.
-Is this a ride themed around Tiananmen Square?
+Is this Alton Towers or Tiananmen Square?

 Fortunately, the drawing is accompanied by a label explaining exactly what the attraction is.
 Unfortunately, the compression of the jpg is so bad that I can't read it: